rafadc/mySQL-replication-tutorial/README.md

 We should have 1500 in both databases.

-In the project folder we have a *insert-data-in-db1.rb* script that inserts 180 customers in the database waiting one second between insertions.
+In the project folder we have an **insert-data-in-db1.rb** script that inserts 180 customers in the database waiting one second between insertions.
 Run it and keep counting the number of records in db-2 to check that everything is being replicated.

 When we save data to one of the databases we need to be really careful to run our INSERT statements on the master database.
 It is possible to write data in the slave machines but this will not be replicated to any other database leaving the databases out of sync forever.
 Also that could cause the replication to break due to conflicts in the data.
 This is something we don't want to do in 99.99% of the scenarios.